Welcome to the Transportation Department

 Parent/Guardian Responsibilities

-- Support safe riding practices.
+- Support safe riding practices and reasonable discipline practices.

-- Model, teach and hold their children accountable for appropriate behavior.
+- Model, teach, and hold their children accountable for appropriate behavior.

 - Work with school personnel to reinforce appropriate bus rider behavior.

-- Parents/Guardians who meet students at the stop should set the example and follow the same safety rules as the students.
+- Parents/guardians who meet students at the stop should set the example and follow the same safety rules as the students.

 Student Responsibilities

 - Be at your designated bus stop 10 minutes before the scheduled arrival of the bus.
 Drivers are instructed not to wait for students that are not at the stop and ready to board the bus.
-Missing the bus in the morning is considered an unexcused tardy/absence.

 - School buses are considered extensions of the classroom; therefore, classroom behavior must be observed.
-Avoid rowdiness, horseplay, and objectionable language.
+Avoid rowdiness horseplay, and objectionable language.

 - The driver has the right to assign seats on the bus.